jianminglok/cvwo-2021/README.md

 Name: Lok Jian Ming

-Student ID: A0236537Y
+Matriculation Number: A0236537Y

-This branch contains the backend of the project built with Golang.
+This branch contains the backend of the project built with Golang and PostgreSQL.
 The frontend can be found [here](https://github.com/jianminglok/cvwo-2021/tree/frontend).

 ## Where to access website